coin-or/SHOT/docs/DebuggingSHOT.md

   NLP problem from the last dual solution, also without a primal solution;
   check `primalnlp*_warmstart_*` in the debug directory to see that it ran.

+### Large dense quadratics (thousands of variables, millions of terms)

+- A run that never leaves `TaskReformulateProblem` (no "Interior point search" section printed) is usually quadratic-time work over the terms, not a stuck solver.
+Use `sample <pid> 10` on macOS: in a Release build the hot loop is often inlined, so read the return address in the leaf frame with `lldb -b -o 'disassemble -n <function>'` to see which call it follows.

+### `--convex` on instances that are not convex

+- `Model.Convexity.AssumeConvex` makes SHOT generate cuts for every constraint, so an instance that is only nearly convex can give a dual bound that is worse than the optimum, with no other sign of trouble.
+Before debugging such a result, compute the eigenvalues of the quadratic constraints from `originalproblem.txt` (e.g. with numpy) and compare the smallest one with `Model.Convexity.Quadratics.EigenValueTolerance`, or rerun without `--convex` and see whether SHOT reports nonconvex constraints.

 ### Verification discipline

 - `InstanceTest`'s solver combinations are a fixed, hand-registered list in